ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.net-tools/README.md

 ### Important: You have to buy a license to use this adapter.
 You can buy one here -> https://www.all-smart.net/produkt/iobroker-net-tools-v1-lizenz/
 ### Wichtig: Für die Nutzung dieses Adapters müssen Sie eine Lizenz erwerben.
 Sie können eine hier kaufen -> https://www.all-smart.net/produkt/iobroker-net-tools-v1-lizenz/

+### Auto discovery

+There is automatic search feature to find devices.
+It is also possible to execute it scheduled.
+Note: If you are using ioBroker within a docker container this feature will not work depending on your network configuration.

 ### Pings configured IP addresses

 Pings specified IP addresses in defined interval and monitors the results. (alive, rps, time)